Story by Barbara and Manos Angelakis

 First, let’s talk about a little geography and history.
 Piedmont is in the northwest corner of Italy and covers the Italian (eastern, sunny) side of the Alps, while France and Switzerland share the western (shady) side.
 The Po River is its major waterway; the villagers of the Po Valley were immortalized by Giovanni Guareschi in a series of hilarious stories involving the struggles, antagonism but also odd friendship between a Catholic village priest, Don Camillo, and his nemesis, the Communist Mayor Peppone, in the years immediately following World War II.
 The stories eventually became an extremely successful television series and if you wish to really understand the Piemontese, look for “The Little World of Don Camillo” a collection of the Guareschi stories; it can still be bought used on-line.

 Torino was Italy’s first capital and the seat of power of the House of Savoy, the royal Italian family until WWII.
 Magnificent House of Savoy residences, hunting lodges and castles dot the landscape in and around Torino.
 After the war, the city became a major manufacturing and business center with most of the major Italian automotive manufacturers being located in the city or nearby, including Alfa Romeo, Maserati, Lancia and of course the largest, Fabbrica Italiana Automobili Torino, which is known to the rest of the world by its initials FIAT.
-The FIAT Lingoto building is now a 5-star hotel, and is the only building that I know with an auto racetrack on the roof.
+The FIAT Lingoto building has been divided now into two hotels, a 5-star and a 4-star, and is the only building that I know with an auto racetrack on the roof.

 We were invited to visit Piedmont to sample their famous cuisine and world class wines.
 It was with great anticipation that we accepted this invitation from the Regione Piemonte, as we have long admired the local wines and were anxious to experience their unique cuisine up close and personal.